 After my brush with death, it was nice to know love was thriving in this leafy outpost of town.
 I spent some time pondering whether in fact love might be the opposite of death.
 And thus, perhaps, hate the opposite of life… Until I realised I was just stoned.

-Shopping in West Dulwich happens mainly where Park Hall Road meets Croxted Road, where, with its deli, garden centre, Italian restaurant and Tesco Express, it has the feel of a small country town centre, albeit one without fighting at weekends.
+Shopping in West Dulwich happens mainly where Park Hall Road meets Croxted Road, where, with its deli, garden centre, Italian restaurant and Tesco Express, it has the feel of a small country town centre, albeit one without the fighting at weekends.

 I was too late for a filled roll at the bakery and I considered steak frites at the Cafe Rouge, but in the end the steep prices and the identikit nature of the place put me off.
 Maybe the kitchen would still be open at the Rosendale.

 The Rosendale is a large, handsome former coaching inn with wraparound outside space and interiors that manage to be both roomy and intimate at the same time, like your favourite kecks.
 On the pump they had one from Belleville and Beyond The Pale by the London Beer Factory, based up the road in Gypsy Hill.

 ‘I’d have that if I were you,’ said the barman, of the latter.
 ‘The Beer Factory boys were in the other day and they had six pints of it each.’